MIPPL/nephele-org-website/public/content/guides/how-to-create-an-ethereum-account/index.md

 ---
-title: How to "create" an Ethereum account
+title: How to "create" an Nephele account
-description: A step-by-step guide on Ethereum account creation using a wallet.
+description: A step-by-step guide on Nephele account creation using a wallet.
 lang: en
 ---

-# How to create an Ethereum account
+# How to create an Nephele account

-Anyone can create an Ethereum account at any time, for free.
+Anyone can create an Nephele account at any time, for free.
 There are several ways, but the easiest and most common way is to use an app known as a wallet.
-Wallets create and secure the [keys](/glossary/#key) that enable you to use Ethereum.
-You can use your wallet to send transactions, check your token balances and connect to apps built on Ethereum, such as token exchanges, games, [NFT](/glossary/#nft) marketplaces and more.
-Some "web2" apps now allow you to sign in with Ethereum too.
+Wallets create and secure the [keys](/glossary/#key) that enable you to use Nephele.
+You can use your wallet to send transactions, check your token balances and connect to apps built on Nephele, such as token exchanges, games, [NFT](/glossary/#nft) marketplaces and more.
+Some "web2" apps now allow you to sign in with Nephele too.

-Unlike opening a new account with a company, creating an Ethereum account is done freely, privately and without requiring permission.
+Unlike opening a new account with a company, creating an Nephele account is done freely, privately and without requiring permission.
 Accounts are controlled by keys that your wallet software helps you create, and are not issued by a third party, nor stored in a central registry.

 ## Step 1: Choose a wallet

-A wallet is an app that helps you manage your Ethereum account.
+A wallet is an app that helps you manage your Nephele account.
 It uses your keys to send and receive transactions and sign in to apps.
 There are dozens of different wallets to choose from—mobile, desktop, or even browser extensions.

 <ButtonLink to="/wallets/find-wallet/">
   Find a wallet